Call Button

 • Pain is moderate to severe

-• Pain is felt like a severe throbbing and pulsating pain
+• Pain is felt like a severe headache with throbbing and pulsating pain

 • Nausea and vomiting is often present